Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Numerical Assessment of the Dependence of the Performance of the AMG Method on the Strong Threshold Parameter

 \subsection{Relation between $\theta$ and $\rho$}

-We investigate the relation between the strong threshold parameter $\theta$ and the corresponding approximated convergence factor $\rho$ for a fixed test case (model problem), i.e. fixing the pattern of the diffusion coefficient $\mu$, the coefficient $\varepsilon$ and the size of the mesh $h$.
-Towards this goal, we have computed the value of $\rho$ and the corresponding iteration counts as a function of the variables $\varepsilon$ of the diffusion coefficient (Eq.~\eqref{eq:mu_patt}) and the mesh size $h$.
+In this section we investigate the relation between the strong threshold parameter $\theta$ and the corresponding approximated convergence factor $\rho$.
+The results reported in Table~\ref{tab:rho1} have been obtained with a diffusion coefficient that has a ``strides" pattern (Figure~\ref{fig:mu_pattern}(c)), while Table~\ref{tab:rho2} displays analogous results on the checkerboard pattern (Figure~\ref{fig:mu_pattern}(d)).

+We have computed the value of $\rho$ and the corresponding iteration counts as a function of the value of $\varepsilon$ of the diffusion coefficient (Eq.~\eqref{eq:mu_patt}) and the mesh size $h$.
 The value of $\theta$ is kept fixed for each test.

 By comparing one test with the others, we can determine if the different value of the strong threshold parameter $\theta$ has affected the convergence factor $\rho$ of the linear solver.
-Six equally-spaced values of $\theta$ in $[0.12,0.72]$ have been specifically chosen.
-We report the three most significant ones in Tables~\ref{tab:rho1} and~\ref{tab:rho2}.
+Twenty-five values of $\theta$ in $[0.02,0.9]$ have been chosen.
+In Tables~\ref{tab:rho1} and~\ref{tab:rho2} we report the results for three values of $\theta$ that are representative of the obtained results when $\theta$ is ``small", ``medium" and ``large", namely $\theta=0.24, 0.48, 0.72$.
 The values of $\varepsilon$ go from $0.0$ (yielding the standard Laplacian problem with uniform diffusion), to $9.5$, which produces a quite large discontinuity in the diffusion coefficient $\mu$.
-The results reported in Table~\ref{tab:rho1} have been obtained with a diffusion coefficient that has a ``strides" pattern (Figure~\ref{fig:mu_pattern}(c)), while Table~\ref{tab:rho2} displays analogous results on the checkerboard pattern (Figure~\ref{fig:mu_pattern}(d)).

-From the results of Tables~\ref{tab:rho1} and~\ref{tab:rho2}, it is clear that, if the choice of strong threshold $\theta$ is appropriate, there is almost always uniform convergence, independently from the mesh size $h$.
-This confirms that the AMG method works as intended also with a diffusion coefficient $\mu$ that presents large discontinuities, provided that $\theta$ is appropriately chosen.
+From the results of Tables~\ref{tab:rho1} and~\ref{tab:rho2}, it is clear that, if the choice of strong threshold $\theta$ is appropriate, there is almost always uniform convergence, independently of the mesh size $h$.
+This confirms that the AMG method works as expected also with a diffusion coefficient $\mu$ that presents large discontinuities, provided that $\theta$ is appropriately chosen.

-The results reported in Tables~\ref{tab:rho1} and~\ref{tab:rho2} also show that for large values of the strong threshold parameter ($\theta=0.72$), the approximate convergence factor $\rho$ becomes larger, i.e. the method converges slower.
-We notice that this goes together with a larger number of iterations needed by the preconditioned CG to reduce the residual below the fixed tolerance.
-A possible explanation is the following: consider that a larger $\theta$ means that more connections are kept at the coarse level, that is there are more $\mathcal{C}_h$-variables and thus $\mathrm{A}_H$ is larger.
-Moreover, recall that we set the AMG method to work on only two levels, and BoomerAMG does not solve the coarse system with a direct method, but instead uses an iterative method.
-Therefore it could be that the matrix $\mathrm{A}_H$ is associated with a grid still too fine to efficiently damp the low frequency modes, hence the convergence is slower.